phiSgr/rektdeal/README.md

 The deal generation in ReKtDeal is often 100x faster than Redeal, and that's before multi-threading.

-ReKtDeal runs on JVM 21.
-When [FFM](https://openjdk.org/jeps/454) comes out of preview in Java 22, an update will be created.\
+ReKtDeal runs on JVM 22.
 The [embedded double dummy solver](./dds4j) is pre-built for Windows/Linux x86_64, macOS x86_64/Apple Silicon.
 I believe this covers most users.